gabrielalmeida/3d_multilayer_viewer/README.md

 --- | ---
 %1 | Images path(location where images used to generate video are stored)
 %2 | Save to path(path selected at user interface)
-%3 | Script path(to be able to use relative paths - e.g.: %3/audio.mp3 would load the file at same path of script)
+%3 | Script path(to be able to use relative paths - e.g.: '%3/audio.mp3' would load the file at same path of script)
 %4 | Intro file(path to app logo image)

+There is an ffmpeg script example file at '/examples' folder

 #### Dependecies